Dewiidar/CSSVariables/README.md

 ### Prerequisites

-What things you need to install:
+What you need to install:

 This project was created using Gulp automation tool, you can run the following command to the local repo directory to install all the dev dependencies